udacity/nd063-c3-design-for-security-project-starter/README.md

 Capture the screenshot of the secret recipes bucket showing that default encryption has been enabled.

-E4T2_s3steal.png
-E4T2_s3policy.png (or c3-app_solution.yml)
-E4T2_s3encryption.png (or c3-s3_solution.yml)
-E4T2_networksg.png (or c3-app_solution.yml)
+**Deliverables**:
+- **E4T2_s3encryption.png** - Screenshot of the S3 bucket policy.

-### Task 3: Check monitoring tools to see if the changes that were made have reduced the number of findings.
+### Task 3: Check Monitoring Tools to see if the Changes that were made have Reduced the Number of Findings

-Go to AWS inspector and run the inspector scan that was run in Exercise 2.
+1. Go to AWS inspector and run the inspector scan that was run in Exercise 2.
-After 20-30 mins - check Security Hub to see if the finding count reduced.
+2. After 20-30 mins - check Security Hub to see if the finding count reduced.
-Check AWS Config rules to see if any of the rules are now in compliance.
+3. Check AWS Config rules to see if any of the rules are now in compliance.
-Submit screenshots of Inspector, Security Hub, and AWS Config titled E4T3_inspector.png, E4T3_securityhub.png, and E4T3_config.png respectively.
+4. Submit screenshots of Inspector, Security Hub, and AWS Config titled E4T3_inspector.png, E4T3_securityhub.png, and E4T3_config.png respectively.

-*Deliverables*:
+**Deliverables**:
 - **E4T3_securityhub.png** - Screenshot of Security Hub after reevaluating the number of findings.
 - **E4T3_config.png** - Screenshot of Config after reevaluating the number of findings.
-- **E4T3_inspector.png** - Screenstho of Inspector after reevaluating the number of findings.
+- **E4T3_inspector.png** - Screenshot of Inspector after reevaluating the number of findings.

 ### Task 4: Questions and Analysis

 1. What additional architectural change can be made to reduce the internet-facing attack surface of the web application instance.
 2. Assuming the IAM permissions for the S3 bucket are still insecure, would creating VPC private endpoints for S3 prevent the unauthorized access to the secrets bucket.
 3. Will applying default encryption setting to the s3 buckets encrypt the data that already exists?
-4. What would happen if the original cloud formation templates are applied to this environment?
+4. The changes you made above were done through the console or CLI; describe the outcome if the original cloud formation templates are applied to this environment?

 Submit your answers in E4T4.txt.

-*Deliverables*:
+**Deliverables**:
 - **E4T4.txt** - Answers from prompts in Exercise 4, Task 4.

-### Stand Out Exercise:
+###  _Optional Standout Suggestion_ Task 5 - Additional Hardening

 Make changes to the environment by updating the cloud formation template.
+You would do this by copying c3-app.yml and c3-s3.yml and putting your new code into c3-app_solution.yml and c3-s3_solution.yml.
 Brainstorm and list additional hardening suggestions aside from those implemented that would protect the data in this environment.
+Submit your answers in E4T5.txt.

+**Deliverables**:
+- _Optional_ **c3-app_solution.yml** and **c3-s3_solution.yml** - updated cloud formation templates which reflect changes made in E4 tasks related to AWS configuration changes.
+- _Optional_ **E4T5.txt** - Additional hardening suggestions from Exercise 4, Task 5.

-# Exercise 5 - Designing a DevSecOps Pipeline
+## Exercise 5 - Designing a DevSecOps Pipeline

-Take a look at a very simple yet deployment pipeline diagrammed below:
+Take a look at a very common deployment pipeline diagrammed below:

 ![DevOpsPipeline](starter/DevOpsPipeline.png)